Can I fax or email my SEH3 absence form(s)?

 Do I need to send my SEH3 forms or medical reports to my location?

-No. Your medical information should never be sent to your location.
-All medical reports and SEH3 absence forms should be sent directly to EHS.
+No. You should submit all medical reports and SEH3 absence forms directly to EHS.

 Do I need to submit a doctor’s note if I am out sick for 3 consecutive days?

 No. You should submit the SEH-86 absence form to your school Secretary, Administrator or Supervisor.

 If I have approved FMLA protection, do I still need to submit absence forms while I’m out on sick or illness in family leave?

 - If you are out sick or due to illness in family for 1 – 3 days, you must submit the SEH-86 absence form to your school Secretary, Administrator or Supervisor.